jacksampiere/jacksampiere/README.md

 ### Greetings! 👋

- My name is Jack Sampiere and I am a first-year MSBA student at UCLA Anderson.
+ My name is Jack Sampiere.
+I am a data scientist and UCLA Anderson MSBA graduate.

 ### A bit about myself
 - 🔭 I have experience in consulting, research, and data science